purescript-contrib/purescript-pathy/README.md

 # API Docs

-For complete documentation on all functions and types, see [MODULES.md](MODULES.md).
+Documentation for all functions and types is [published on Pursuit](http://pursuit.purescript.org/packages/purescript-pathy).